sachingrover211/linux-installation/installations.md

 * put it in /usr/lib - in that there is some folder related to java, jdk, or jvm (where openjdk is kept).
 I usually mv latest java to that place \*
 * update alternatives - alternatives can be found at placed at `/etc/alternatives` \*
 	- update-alternatives --install "usr/bin/\<name\>" \<name\> \<path to bin/\<name\>\> 1
-	- name can be - java, javac, jexecm javaws, javap, javah and javadoc
+	- name can be - java, javac, jexecm javaws, javap, javah, jar, jarsigner and javadoc
 * config alternatives \*
 	- update-alternatives --config \<name\>
 	- name is java, javac, jexec, javaws, javap, javah and javadoc